 were in Church Slavonic and some of our older parishioners attended Russian School.
 Given the isolation and the revolving

-door of priests it was no secret that our community in Calhan was used as a "punishment assignment" for many of
+door of priests it was no secret that our community in Calhan, until recently, was not considered a "plum assignment"

-these Russian Priests.
-During the height of the Revolution and shortly thereafter, it was difficult for St Mary's to get a
+for many of these Russian Priests.
+During the height of the Revolution and shortly thereafter, it was difficult for St Mary's

-priest, especially from 1917 to the 1930's.
-Sometimes people would write to the old country or New York looking for a priest.
+to get a priest, especially from 1917 to the 1930's.
+Sometimes people would write to the old country or New York looking for

+a priest.
 This process often took months and even years before a priest could be found.
-Priests from Denver would pass by and perform
+Priests from Denver would pass by

-a necessary wedding or baptism.
-It was also not uncommon for our early founders to have their children or grandchildren baptized
+and perform a necessary wedding or baptism.
+It was also not uncommon for our early founders to have their children or grandchildren

-the best years of his ministry to this community in serving here for 37 years.
+dedicated the best years of his ministry to this community in serving here for 37 years.
 With Fr.
-Paul, a regular church life was established
+Paul, a regular church life

-and the introduction of English as the primary language, church school and the establishment of the Rose Marie Club, a charitable
+was established and the introduction of English as the primary language, church school and the establishment of the Rose Marie

-arm of our community.
+Club, a charitable arm of our community.
 In 1974, Fr.
 Paul and St. Mary's were the catalyst in starting SS.
-Constantine and Helen Orthodox Church
+Constantine and

-be found.
+priest could be found.
 Fr.
 Nicholas Dotson became the Rector in 1993 and served until 2004.
 During Fr.
-Nicholas time the parishioners advanced
+Nicholas time the parishioners

-in their understanding of Orthodoxy, many converts joined the church and the rectory was completed.
-In the summer of 1995,
+advanced in their understanding of Orthodoxy, many converts joined the church and the rectory was completed.
+In the summer

-at the parish's 90th Anniversary his Beatitude, Metropolitan Theodosius and His Grace, Bishop Tikhon rededicated the church
+of 1995, at the parish's 90th Anniversary his Beatitude, Metropolitan Theodosius and His Grace, Bishop Tikhon rededicated

-2004 to August 2012, Fr.
-Lawrence Gaudreau was assigned as Rector of St. Mary's and strived to strengthen its financial
+February 2004 to August 2012, Fr.
+Lawrence Gaudreau was assigned as Rector of St. Mary's and strived to strengthen

-footing and envisions developing a strategic plan for the next five years of service to Christ and witnessing to the Holy
+its financial footing and envisions developing a strategic plan for the next five years of service to Christ and witnessing

-Orthodox Faith on the high plains of Eastern Colorado.
-He then was relocated to St. Elizabeth's Church in Washington
+to the Holy Orthodox Faith on the high plains of Eastern Colorado.
+He then was relocated to St. Elizabeth's Church in

 With each challenge we have encountered, we became stronger in our faith.
 We may provide links to other